LevelUpMarketers/tta-management-plugin/docs/MemberDashboard.md

 Below the membership controls is a **Payment History** table.
 It lists all transactions in chronological order including event purchases logged in the `tta_transactions` table and monthly membership charges retrieved from the Authorize.Net API.
-Each row displays the date, item name, and amount charged.
+Event names link to their event pages even after the events move into the archive, and each row displays the date, item name, and amount charged.